AD9-1/currency-exchange-client/README.md

+# The backend github is currency-exchange-api

 # Project Title

-Currency Converter
+SafeCurrency

 ## Overview

 I will be building a very simple currency converter website with the help of an API with the list of countries.

 ### Problem

 My application needs an external API with api key, It is integrating with the backend by express.js and the data will be stored in mysql database